Nuitka/Nuitka/README.txt

 difficult to predict that side_effect_free has no side effects, but this might be possible.

-This is not implemented yet.
+Status: This is not implemented yet.

 ** Unpacking Prediction